Despite the praise they constantly get, MacBooks are no different from other computer brands in that they have specific issues.

 The feeling of a sluggish performance is something that can build up over time.
 If you notice that it takes longer for applications to load or the computer to load after restarting it, do not expect that these issues will disappear by themselves.

-Besides the aforementioned storage problems, sluggishness could be the result of too much desktop clutter.
+Besides the storage problems above, sluggishness could result from too much desktop clutter.
 Do not get in the habit of keeping files on the desktop.

 Next, make sure that the device is malware-free.
 Use reliable antivirus software and check the system thoroughly.
 The idea is to confirm that none of the files are corrupted.
 If the antivirus detects any, get rid of corrupted files right away.

-Screen flickering is not that common, but it still happens now and then.
-If the issue appears after you install the macOS update, consider that the flickering is the result of compatibility issues between the OS and hardware.
+Screen flickering is uncommon, but it still happens now and then.
+If the issue appears after you install the macOS update, consider that the flickering results from compatibility issues between the OS and hardware.

-Waiting for a hotfix or returning to the previous macOS version are two go-to options.
-And if the issue persists, you might need to fix the hardware, which will require professional help because you are unlikely to have the necessary experience to tinker with internal hardware yourself.
+Two go-to options are waiting for a hotfix or returning to the previous macOS version.
+And if the issue persists, you might need to fix the hardware, which will require professional help because you are unlikely to have the necessary experience to tinker with internal hardware.